nagerz/HomeTracker_BE/README.md

 #### Project Deletion
 To delete an existing project, send a `DELETE` request to the endpoint `/api/v1/projects/:id`.
-A successful request will delete the applicable Room record in the database and return a status code of `204`.
+A successful request will delete the applicable Project record in the database and return a status code of `204`.
 An unsuccessful request will return the following:
 ``` HTTP
 status: 404
 body: